 - Is your battery Bank easily accessible?

-Some RV fridge use only electric power.
+Some RV fridges use only electric power.
 These refrigerators are set to run off 12-volt batteries and do not consume a lot of energy.
-Also, people using solar power to run their fridge would love these camper refrigerators.
+Also, people using solar power to run their fridges would love these camper refrigerators.

 Some camper Fridge options include: